logpacker/go-questions/README.md

 A: a

 ---29/29.txt---
-Q: Is it possible to define constant with array of type float32?
+Q: Is it possible to define constant of an array type float32?

 a.
 Yes
 b.
 No